 What’s more, you have a limited number of opportunities to appeal to these boards, so you must make the most of every opportunity.

-At King Military Law, we believe in ensuring our clients have all the information they need to make important legal decisions.
+At King Military Law, we believe in ensuring our clients have all the information they need to make important military legal decisions.
 To that end, we include contact information and links to the services Boards of Correction below.
 We encourage you to go to the relevant site and learn as much as you can.
-This information might enable some to file their own request for a military record change without the expense of an attorney, BUT BE CAREFUL!
+This information might enable some to file their own request for a military record change without the expense of an military attorney, BUT BE CAREFUL!

 As mentioned, you may only get one shot at it.
-Therefore, we encourage clients to at least speak to an attorney experienced in this process prior to submitting a request.
+Therefore, we encourage clients to at least speak to a military attorney with experience in this process prior to submitting a request.
 At King Military Law, we’re happy to offer a free consultation to help you make these decisions.

 We hope this information was helpful.
 Good luck!
 And please call us if you think we can help.